entirelymagic/Design_Algorithms_in_Python/README.md

 > - is a graph that is connected in the sense of a topological space, i.e., there is a path from any
 > point to any other point in the graph.
 A graph that is not connected is said to be disconnected.
 This definition means that the null graph and singleton graph are considered connected, while empty graphs on n>=2 nodes are disconnected.

+## Chapter 6 - Tree-structures

+> After finishing this chapter the reader will be able to:
+> - identify concepts characteristic to tree structures
+> - implement algorithms that model the information using data tree structures
+> - traverse tree structure data